 Step 2: Select a Clone Source

-In this case, I need a part of the water next to the woman.
+I needed a part of the water next to the woman in this case.
 The cursor will change into the pixels you’ve selected.

 Step 3: Paint

 Now start painting over the person you want to remove.
 Repeat “Step 2” to select different cloning sources to make it look as natural as possible.